gvwilson/sdxpy/en/src/parser/index.md

 ---
 title: "Parsing Text"
 syllabus:
 -   Use existing file formats rather than creating new ones.
-- Tokenize input text and then parse the tokens.
 -   Parsing in two or more passes is often simpler than parsing in a single pass.
+-   Tokenize input text and then analyze the tokens.
 -   Every formal language corresponds to an abstract machine and vice versa.
 ---

 We constructed objects to create regular expressions in [%x matching %].